 Some content writing companies will stress the importance of storytelling, placing the personality of your brand over everything else.
 Others swear by the creation of informative, long-form content that educates your customers, or gives them useful, valuable information.

-If you work with a website content writing professional, they will work closely with you to create a blend of techniques that suit your business goals, your budget and your brand.
+If you work with a website content writing professional, they'll work closely with you to develop a blend of proven writing techniques that suit your business goals, your budget and your brand.
 No two projects are ever the same.

 Consider creating a style guide.
 A style guide can help any writer stick with the style and tone you want to convey, down to the punctuation marks you prefer.
 This is particularly useful if you have a large team of writers or you outsource your content writing to freelancers.